Indian Energy Exchange: Why IEX shares tumbled 20% ahead of Q1 results today - BusinessToday

-Shares of Indian Energy Exchange Ltd (IEX) on Thursday hit their 20 per cent lower circuit limit by 11 am after the Central Electricity Regulatory Commission (CERC) approved a phased rollout of market coupling across India’s power exchanges.
+Shares of Indian Energy Exchange Ltd (IEX) on Thursday extend its intraday fall to 26 per cent, after hitting 20 per cent lower circuit limit earlier, following the Central Electricity Regulatory Commission (CERC) decision to approve a phased rollout of market coupling across India’s power exchanges.

 Market coupling is an economic model used in energy markets to create a single, uniform price for electricity across different trading platforms or exchanges.
 This is seen impacting IEX's market share.

-The IEX stock hit its lower circuit limit at Rs 150.30 on BSE.
+The IEX stock was trading 25.98 per cent lower at Rs 139.05 on BSE.
 The company is scheduled to report its the unaudited financial results for the June quarter today.

 CERC has approved the rollout of market coupling norms for the Day-Ahead Market (DAM), in line with the Power Market Regulations of 2021.
 In the first phase, the Day-Ahead Market is set to be coupled by January 2026.
 As per reports, multiple power exchanges will function as Market Coupling Operators (MCOs) in a round-robin manner.